 Company Avoids Crises by Responding Honestly and Effectively to Challenges

-11/6/2020 – – Peloton Interactive, the company that revolutionized in-home fitness with its very cool exercise bikes and internet subscription programming, yesterday reported increased sales of 232 percent in the quarter ended September 30.
+11/6/2020 – – Peloton Interactive, the company that revolutionized in-home fitness with its very cool exercise bikes and internet subscription programming, yesterday reported a sales increase of 232 percent in the quarter ended September 30.
 Among large-cap stocks, only Zoom Video Communications has performed better for investors than Peloton during this COVID-challenged year.

 But the news was not all good.
 Peloton CEO/Founder John Foley, leveling with investors, warned that explosive demand has created “a substantial backlog of deliveries” that the company does not expect to catch up with until “at least June 2021.”
 Prospective customers hoping to place a Peloton bike under their Christmas tree may be out of luck, creating an opportunity for lower-priced competitors.